shashwtd/focusx-chrome-extension/README.md

 ## Install Directly Without Building
 Yes, you can also directly install skip to the Installing part without having to build the extension
+- just download and install focusX.zip
+- skip to installing part for more details

 ## How to Build this extension?